gilatoes/sd-mux-ctrl/README.md

 sudo make install
 ```

-# Connect the SDWire to the USB cable
+## Connect the SDWire microUSB to the host and read out the serial number, vendor and product ID
 ```
 dmesg -w
 ```

-# Get the vendor ID, serial number and product ID
+## Locate the values
 ```
 [26022.053124] usb 2-2.2: new full-speed USB device number 5 using uhci_hcd
 [26022.300217] usb 2-2.2: New USB device found, idVendor=0403, idProduct=6015